 Whether or not school groups are included, education is another component of a pick-your-own operation.
 It need not be formalized but all workers who come in contact with the public should be prepared to answer questions.
-Be sure to anticipate and address consumer concerns about pesticide use, both organic and conventional, and be prepared to explain the use of calcium or other sprays that may leave streaks on the apples.

 Repeat customers will learn to request particular varieties.
 Educate potential regulars by allowing them to sample different varieties.
 It’s important to advertise regularly through both local media and the Internet.
 Promote your location and the on-farm experience.
 Emphasize the qualitative difference of freshly picked produce and price it accordingly.

 By using uniform containers, produce may be sold by weight.
 If customers bring their own containers, the containers have to be weighed before harvesting.
 Another option is pricing by each item.
 This works well for school groups.

 National Directory of Farmers Market and Direct Marketing Associations, Ag Marketing Service, USDA - Using this national database, find the nearest farmers' market and direct market association.

 MarketMaker.
 This online service in 20 states brings sellers and buyers together.
 It is a free online service for producers to market their products.
 Consumers can find farm products and sales methods, such as U-pick operations.

 Pick-Your-Own (U-Pick) Marketing.
 2014 rev. University of Kentucky Cooperative Extension Service.